About my work

 My CV is here.

-Before that, I earned an MA in philosophy from the Hebrew University of Jerusalem, after completing a BSc in physics and chemistry at the Hebrew University.
+Before that, I earned a B.Sc. in physics and chemistry at the Hebrew University of Jerusalem.

 I am sometimes asked how I pronounce my name.
 The phonetic spelling is “rah-VEET doh-THAN”.
 The German pronunciation comes close, you can hear what it sounds like by clicking the “listen” icon in the "German" tab here.